annhuii/blog/content/posts/Generalist-AI-as-second-opinion.md

 date = '2026-06-22'
 draft = false
-title = 'Generalist AI as second opinion' description = 'How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think' summary = 'How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think.
-The case of dengue fever'
+title = 'Generalist AI as second opinion' description = "How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think" summary = "How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think.
+The case of dengue fever"
 +++

 Counter-intuitively, a Nature Paper (Vishwanath etc 2025) concludes that “Clinical AI tools lagged behind frontier models on every evaluation: knowledge, expert alignment and real-world clinical use across multiple dimensions.”.